Tarme: A technical deep dive

 As it turns out, when the thread is put to sleep, the garbage collection is also put to sleep.
 This caused the GC to kick in during the few miliseconds when Tarme was actually running, causing updates to constantly deliver too late.

-The fix feels a little crude but has worked surprisingly well, and that’s to manually call a major garbage collection at the end of an update, before putting the thread to sleep.
+The fix feels a little crude but has worked surprisingly well, and that’s to manually call a garbage collection at the end of an update, before putting the thread to sleep.
 This ensures the update work is done on time and there’s never enough garbage piling up to trigger a garbage collection mid-update.

 The update rate going completely insane